Statistics

 Incident type

-The following charts illustrate the leading causes of injuries over a five-year period.
+The following chart shows the leading causes of injuries over a five-year period.
 Incident types that represent a high percentage of claims are potential areas to focus on in health and safety programs.

-The following charts illustrate the leading sources of injury over a five-year period.
-Sources of injuries contributing to a high percentage of claims or claim costs paid are potential areas to focus on for health and safety.
+The following shows the leading injuries by area of body over a five-year period.
+Injuries contributing to a high percentage of claims or claim costs paid are potential areas to focus on in health and safety programs.

 More detailed data